Understanding Peace and Honor on a Gettysburg Battlefield Tour

 We stayed in a lovely cottage about 15 minutes from Downtown Gettysburg, as guests at the Lodges of Gettysburg.

 The cottages overlook the countryside with views of the Gettysburg Battlefield in the distance.
-They’re comfortable and quiet and the property has walking trail and a lovely pond on site.
+They’re comfortable and quiet and the property has a walking trail and a lovely pond on site.

 The Lodges are a great option if you have a big traveling party and also want access to your own kitchen.